OceanBioME/OceanBioME.jl/paper/paper.md

 # Summary

 ``OceanBioME.jl`` is a flexible modelling environment written in Julia for modelling the coupled interactions between ocean biogeochemistry, carbonate chemistry, and physics.
-OceanBioME can be used as a stand-alone box model, or integrated into ``Oceananigans.jl`` [@Oceananigans] simulations of ocean-flavored fluid dynamics in one-, two-, or three-dimensions.
+OceanBioME can be used as a stand-alone box model, or integrated into ``Oceananigans.jl`` [@Oceananigans] simulations of ocean-flavoured fluid dynamics in one-, two-, or three-dimensions.
 As a result, OceanBioME and Oceananigans can be used to simulate the biogeochemical response across an enormous range, ranging from surface boundary layer turbulence at the meter scale to eddying global ocean simulations at the planetary scale, and on computational systems ranging from laptops to supercomputers.
-OceanBioME leverages Julia's multiple dispatch and effective inline capabilities to fuse it's computations directly into existing Oceananigans kernels, thus maintaining Oceananigans' bespoke performance, memory- and cost-efficiency on GPUs in OceanBioME-augmented simulations.
+OceanBioME leverages Julia's multiple dispatch and effective inline capabilities to fuse its computations directly into existing Oceananigans kernels, thus maintaining Oceananigans' bespoke performance, memory- and cost-efficiency on GPUs in OceanBioME-augmented simulations.

 OceanBioME is built with a highly modular design that allows user control and customization.
 There are three distinct module types implemented in OceanBioME.jl.